-- DIRECTV STREAM - (Formerly known as AT&T TV - Over 140 TV channels are available depending on service level, and AT&T now requires no annual contract - you can cancel at any time with no cancellation charges.
-Four no-contract packages are available, ranging from $69.99 per month to $149.99 per month.
+- DIRECTV STREAM - (Formerly known as AT&T TV) Over 140 TV channels are available depending on service level, and DIRECTV STREAM now requires no annual contract - you can cancel at any time with no cancellation charges.
+Four no-contract packages are available, ranging from $69.99 per month to $149.99 per month plus tax.
 All packages include 20 hours of cloud DVR Service, with unlimited recording time available for $10/month.
-Depending on the package, you may also receive HBO Max, SHOWTIME, and 2020-2021 season of NBA League Pass.
+Depending on the package, you may also receive HBO Max, SHOWTIME, and Regional Sports Networks with no additional fees.
 Several premium and international add-ons are also available.
 Click here to visit the DIRECTV STREAM website.

-- Sling TV - Sling offers two services, Sling Orange and Sling Blue (43 channels), for $10 for the first month and then $35 per month each.
-Each includes over 50 channels of news, sports, and entertainment.
+- Sling TV - Sling offers two services, Sling Orange (32 channels) and Sling Blue (43 channels), for $10 for the first month and then $35 per month.
 The primary difference between the two is that Blue includes ESPN and Disney, but is limited to streaming on only one device at a time.
 Orange forgoes these channels but lets you stream on three devices simultaneously while adding Fox channels and CNN.
-Both plans include 10 hours of cloud DVR.
-Orange + Blue includes everything from both plans for a 25% discount ($20 for the first month and then $50 per month).
+Both plans include 50 hours of cloud DVR.
+Combine Orange & Blue to get everything from both plans for a 25% discount ($20 for the first month and then $50 per month).
 Many shows are also available on-demand.
-There are a number of add-on packages like Sports Extra, Kids Extra, News Extra, and Lifestyle Extra, as well as international add-ons such as Best of Spanish TV, Chinese Mini, Français Mini, and Arabic Mini.
+There are a number of add-on packages like Sports Extra, News Extra, and Lifestyle Extra, as well as international add-ons such as Best of Spanish TV, Chinese Mini, Français Mini, and Arabic Mini.
 You can also subscribe to premium services such as Showtime, Starz, EPIX, and many others.
-Some local channels including FOX and NBC are available in select markets.
+Some local channels are available in select markets.
 Click here to visit the Sling TV website.

-- Hulu + Live TV - Over 50 live and on-demand TV channels that include sports, news, and entertainment for $64.99/month after a one-week free trial.
+- Hulu + Live TV - Over 75 live TV channels that include sports, news, and entertainment for $64.99/month after a one-week free trial.
 Depending on location, you may also get local ABC, CBS, Fox, NBC, and CW channels.
 The Entertainment Add-On provides ten additional channels.
 Other add-ons include the ability to stream to an unlimited number of devices, enhanced cloud DVR, and Spanish channels.
 Hulu + Live TV also includes access to the full Hulu on-demand library.
 Click here to visit the Hulu + Live TV website.

-- Frndly TV - Provides just 15 channels, which are included in all three service levels ranging in prices from $5.99/month for SD streaming on one device at a time, to $9.99/month for HD streaming on up four devices at a time.
+- Frndly TV - Provides 21 family-friendly channels, which are included in all three service levels ranging in prices from $5.99/month for SD streaming on one device at a time, to $9.99/month for HD streaming on up four devices at a time.
 Unlimited cloud DVR recording is included in the middle and upper packages.
 Frndly offers a 7-day free trial.
 Click here to visit the Frndly TV website.